JRMeyer/jrmeyer.github.io/_posts/2016-12-09-tts-workshop.markdown

 I'm only showing a few audio (`*.wav`) and text (`*.txt`) files here, but you get the idea.
 The filenames for each utterance and its transcript are the same.
 You see we have a `adr_diph1_001.wav` as well as a `adr_diph1_001.txt`.
 If you have mismatches or missing files, you will have issues later on in training.

-For this demo, remember that we're working with the Romainian language, hence the main directory label `rm` for "Romainian".
+For this demo, remember that we're working with the Chuvash language, hence the main directory label `chv` for "Chuvash".
 One level down we have a `speakers` directory and a `text_corpora` directory.
 We can have multiple speakers (i.e. voices) per language, so you can imagine having multiple subdirs under `speakers/*`, one for each voice or corpus.
-Here the speaker dir we're working with is labeled `rss_toy_demo`, but it could easily be called `mary` or `john` for the actual speaker's name.
+Here the speaker dir we're working with is labeled `chuvash_news`, but it could easily be the actual speaker's name.

 Next, we have a text corpus directory called `text_corpora`.
-We could have multiple text corpora (just like we could have multiple speakers), but in our case we're just working with a sample of Romainian Wikipedia, hence the filename `wikipedia_10k_words`.
+We could have multiple text corpora (just like we could have multiple speakers).

 So, now that we've downloaded our data and taken a look, let's use it to make a speech synthesizer!